Singapore is famed as a city-state and is most well known as being one of the world’s premier business hubs.

 There are quite a few languages that are understood in Singapore, the bonus is that one of the official languages is actually English.
 An Asian country that has English as one of its official tongues, a lot of visitor’s lives are made a lot easier by this fact!

-There’s also so much good food to try!
+There’s also so much good food and the corporate retreat venues in Singapore to try!

 Fitting everything in is the main problem.
 To get even a taste of everything in the city, a 7 day trip to Singapore is recommended as a minimum.
 Here’s a Singapore itinerary for 7 days to suit all ages.

-Choose accommodation carefully.
+Choose accommodation in Singapore carefully.
 Consider the itinerary ahead of time and think about the place that is at the epicentre of everything on it.

 Or just find somewhere that is close to the shops!